telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 these allows you to connect USB peripherals like mouse, keyboard, USB drive, modem 3G ...

 - **SD card slot**
 You will install the Operating System in a microSD card that will be allocated here.
-This card also keep all your files save.
+This card also keeps all your files save.

 - **Ethernet, Wifi and BL**
-Three diferent interfaces, to enables different connection ways.
+Three different interfaces, to enables different connection ways.

 - **Audio jack**
 You can connect headphones or speakers